LK335q/GalacticScourge-StarboundMod/README.md

 **General Munitions**

 An arms company that specializes in producing simple, affordable weapons.
 Almost all firearms manufactured by General Munitions Co. use basic gunpowder-based propellants, and many of their models are heavily based off of old war era weapons from Earth, sometimes with a few modern twists.
 General Munitions Co. is especially popular with militias and private military companies, as their cheap weapons are easy to quickly arm a large group with.
-In particular, the Miniknog rebels have over time become one of their largest buyers.